Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

-This paper's framework is most relevant to various models of social interactions.
-As a seminal paper in the structural modeling and estimation of social interactions, Brock and Durlauf (2001) developed discrete choice-based models of social interactions.
-Their discrete-choice based approach influenced many researches such as Krauth (2006), Ioannides and Zabel (2008), and Li and Lee (2009) to name but a few.
-(See Blume, Brock, Durlauf, and Ioannides (2011) and the monograph by Ioannides (2010) for recent methodological progresses in the literature of social interactions.)
-In contrast with this approach, this paper relaxes symmetry of equilibrium strategies or rational expectations.
-Furthermore, this paper fully develops a bootstrap inference procedure which is asymptotically valid regardless of whether there are multiple equilibria, or how the equilibrium is selected across different games.
-On the other hand, the approach of Brock and Durlauf, within the boundary of their set-up, is simpler to use than this paper's approach.
+This paper's framework is also related to various models of social interactions.
+As a seminal paper in the structural modeling and estimation of social interactions, \cite{Brock/Durlauf:01a} developed discrete choice models of social interactions.
+Their discrete-choice approach influenced many subsequent studies such as \cite{Krauth:06}, \cite{Ioannides/Zabel:08}, and \cite{Li/Lee:09} to name but a few.
+See the monograph by \cite{Ioannides:13:FNN} for methodological progress in the literature on social interactions.
+More recently, \cite{Blume/Brock/Durlauf/Jayaraman:15:JPE} considered a Bayesian game of social interactions on a network.

+Our paper is closely related to \cite{Aradillas-Lopez/Tamer:08}, who considered game models and studied the identifying power of the solution concept as it is weakened from Nash equilibria to level $k$-rationalizability.
+Part of their results concern an incomplete information game, which, like our paper, permits the players' beliefs to be heterogeneous and incorrect.
+The main difference between their work and ours is that their work focuses on the identifying power of the solution concept as we depart from Nash equilibria, whereas our paper stays with pure strategy Bayesian equilibria.
+Hence, robustness to beliefs in our paper is narrower than that in their context of rationalizability.
+On the other hand, our primary focus is on producing a framework of empirical modeling and developing uniformly valid asymptotic inference which can be applied to a large game setting.